aduros/pjs/README.md

 variable.
 Defaults to `\w+`.

 `--csv`
 : Parse the input data as CSV (comma separated values).
-This correctly parses quoting and escaping in the input.
-When using this option, the `_` built-in variable is unavailable.
+Quotes and escape sequences in the input are correctly handled.
+When using this option the `_` built-in variable is unavailable.

 `--csv-header`
 : Like `--csv`, but the first row is considered a column header.
-When using this option, the `$` built-in variable is unavailable, and the `_` built-in variable is a mapping of column names to the row's values.
+When using this option the `$` built-in variable is unavailable, and the `_` built-in variable is a mapping of column names to the row's values.

 `--json <filter>`
 : Parse the input data as JSON (JavaScript object notation).
-When using this option, the `_` built-in variable contains a JSON object.
+When using this option the `_` built-in variable contains a JSON object.
 The filter defines which objects will be iterated over.
 The filter is a list of JSON fields, separated by a period, and can contain wildcard characters.
 For
 example: `--json 'rows.*'`.
 The full filter format is specified by [JSONStream](https://www.npmjs.com/package/JSONStream).

 `--html <selector>`
-: Parse the input data as HTML, picking elements using the given CSS3 selector.
-The parser is forgiving with malformed documents.
-The `_` built-in variable will contain an object with the keys:
+: Parse the input data as HTML, iterating over elements that match the given CSS selector.
+The parser is forgiving with malformed HTML.
+The `_` built-in variable will contain an object with the
-`type`, `name`, `attr`, `children`, `text`, and `innerHTML`.
+keys: `type`, `name`, `attr`, `children`, `text`, and `innerHTML`.
 It also contains methods `querySelector()` and `querySelectorAll()` for further querying using another CSS selector.

 `--xml <selector>`